Steve Kazee: Television

 In 2006, Kazee played Dumas Shepherd in an episode of the television series Conviction.
 In 2007, he appeared as Michael Barlow in Medium and Mark Green in Numb3rs.
 In 2008, he appeared on NCIS as Michael Locke.
 In 2009, he played Dominic Humphreys on CSI: Crime Scene Investigation.
 Kazee had a starring role on the CMT's Working Class (2011), in which he played Nick Garrett.

 In 2013 he appeared on Elementary as Jeff Hines and on Drop Dead Diva as Dustin Wycott.
 In 2015, he played Gus Pfender in a recurring role in season 5 and 6 of Showtime's series Shameless.

 Personal life

 Kazee was previously in a relationship with actress Megan Hilty from 2005 until 2012.

 In October 2018, it was confirmed that Kazee was in a relationship with Jenna Dewan.
 In September 2019, it was announced that the couple were expecting their first child together.
 In February 2020, he and Dewan became engaged.
-He and Dewan had their son, Callum Michael Rebel Kazee, on March 6, 2020.
+He and Dewan had their son on March 6, 2020.
 In January 2024, it was announced that the couple were expecting their second child together.
-He and Dewan had their daughter, Rhiannon Lee Kathryn Kazee, on June 14, 2024.
+He and Dewan had their daughter on June 14, 2024.